RiddleMeDoo/QS-Discord-Bot/README.md

 --------------

 ### About
 This repository contains code to set up a Discord bot for the PBBG called Queslar.
 It is intended to help notify members of a discord channel of kingdom changes in the game.
 It is hosted on Repl.it (for now) and uses its custom database to store data.
-It is built in Python with the discord.py package ([documentation](https://discordpy.readthedocs.io/en/stable/index.html)).
+It is built in Python with the discord.py package ([documentation](https://discordpy.readthedocs.io/en/stable/index.html)) with an object-oriented approach.

 ### Setup